1Hive/devops/aragon-app-checklist.md

 ### Technical Documentation

 Explains each function in the app, what it does, and any unusual things to look out for.
 This will be a stand alone document as well as detailed code comments explaining every function.
-This will also include a wireframe that allows developers (or auditors) to visually see how the app is intended to function.
+This will also include a diagram that allows developers (or auditors) to visually see how the app is intended to function.

 <br />